urelja/deklinacija/README.md

 ```python
 import deklinacija as dek
 ```
 **As of right now, only first names are supported.** To decline names, all you have to do is to call the appropriate function for the grammatical case you want to use, and specify the `name` and the `gender` parameter.
-There is also the third `latin` parameter, which indicates whether the provided `name` parameter is written in Cyrillic or Latin script. **Currently, only Latin script is supported.**
+There is also the third `latin` parameter, which indicates whether the provided `name` parameter is written in the Cyrillic or Latin script. **Currently, only the Latin script is supported.**

 The functions in this example return a `string`.
 ```python